yianlo/Rx_RotationsExchanger/README.md

 * refactor DateTime to single method in app context to improve code maintainability
 * refactor index view for booking to use show partial
 * set up browsing history in localStorage
+* display trips and requests in carousel to improve UI

 ## Future Features
 * **Messaging model:** complete message history between guest and host for improved ease in trips/ request management